6% Female Performance Research Laboratories

 Menstrual Cycle Tracking App

-FITR Woman is a free menstrual cycle tracking app designed by Dr. Georgie Bruinvels, a research scientist at Orecco - a world leader in sports performance and recovery.
+FITR Woman is a free menstrual cycle tracking app designed by Dr. Georgie Bruinvels, a leading scientist in female sports performance and menstrual cycle health.
 Educational resources on the app are backed by peer-reviewed research and help provide insight on the unique symptoms, exercise, and nutritional needs in each phase of the menstrual cycle for female athletes.

 Colorado marathoner and UESCA certified run coach Char Griess Instagram (@charathoner)